 Over the years, Ken and I have co-written numerous poems, with many published in the following books and booklets: Airborne Dogs and Other Collaborations (Brunswick Hills, 1988); The Ferrara Poems, a verse novel (Experimental Art Foundation, 1989); The Gutman Variations (Little Esther, 1993); Gwendolyn Windswept, a verse novel (serialized Otis Rush Magazine, 1994); The Wallah Group (Little Esther, 2001); Nutters Without Fetters, (Press Press, 2002); Poems of Relative Unlikelihood (Little Esther 2005); Lucky for Some (Little Esther, 2012).
 And The Ferrara Poems was also made into a short film.
 Now, a complete Selected is available here, in A Double Act.
 This book was recently reviewed by Caroline Overington, Literary Editor, in Notable Books, p.
 14 of the July 22-23, 2023 Weekend Australian.

 New!
-My 2022 poetry collection, The Sky Inside Us, has just been published by Ginninderra.
+My 2022 poetry collection, The Sky Inside Us, was recently published by Ginninderra.
 Its 108 pages contains new and previously unpublished poems – many written (almost) yesterday.
 That said, a sparkling sprinkle date back to the 1960s and 1970s.